-Many businesses make the mistake of thinking about their social media efforts as purely a brand awareness strategy and not lead generation.
+Many businesses make the mistake of thinking about their efforts as purely a brand awareness strategy and not lead generation.
 The truth be told, social media platforms such as Facebook, Twitter, LinkedIn and Instagram, when used correctly, can actually drive cost-effective leads towards your business.
 This blog guides you through the process of turning your social media marketing efforts into a lead generating machine.

 Let's start by clarifying exactly what we mean by lead generation.
 To generate a lead means to bring a potential customer into a sales funnel with the hope of pushing them through this funnel to a conversion.
 During this process you are likely going to understand your customer's needs more so you can refine the funnel experience to drive more conversions.
 With this in mind, online lead generation using social media is very iterative, a process you will perfect and adjust many time, even during one campaign.